stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_configure_ecs_repository_and_deploy_application_stack.md

 pre: "<b>2. </b>"
 ---

-### 2.0.
-Introduction.

 In this section, we are going to prepare our sample application API.
 Our API will be hosted inside docker containers orchestrated using [Amazon Elastic Compute Service (ECS)](https://aws.amazon.com/ecs/) with [Application Load Balancer]() fronting it.
 The API will take 2 actions ; **encrypt** / **decrypt**. :

 * **encrypt** action will allow the user to pass on a secret message along with it's key identifier, and it will return a secret key id that they can use to decrypt.
 * **decrypt** action will allow the user to pass the key identifier along with the secret key id to obtain the secret message encrypted before.

 Both actions will make a write and read call to the RDS database where encrypted messages are being stored.

-The application SLA requires API response time of under 6 seconds, otherwise broader user experience will be severely impacted.
-This is why in our application we will be monitoring the API response time using [CloudWatch Synthetics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) and alarm when response time is gone above 6 seconds.

 In preparation for the deployment, we will need to package our application as a docker image and push it into [ECR](https://aws.amazon.com/ecr/).
 When this is completed, we will use the image which we placed in ECR to build our application cluster.